Does My Business Insurance Include Cyber Liability Protection?

 What Other Add-On Coverages Should I Consider?

-There are so many aspects of businesses that need protection, and not all of them are obvious.
-Beyond your digital and physical property and workers, there are still plenty more areas where your business needs coverage.
-Fortunately many common add-on coverages easily take care of the most frequent types of business claims.
+There are many aspects of businesses that need protection, and not all of them are obvious.
+Beyond your digital and physical property and workers, there are still numerous other areas where your business needs coverage.
+Fortunately, many common add-on coverages easily take care of the most frequent types of business claims.

-• Crime insurance: Covers losses due to criminal activity such as theft or fraud.
+• Crime insurance: Covers losses resulting from criminal activity such as theft or fraud.
 Coverage even applies to employees who steal from the company.

 • Business income: Covers the financial loss suffered while a business is closed due to fire damage or other disasters.

-• Professional liability: Also known as "errors and omissions insurance," this coverage protects against claims made by clients who have suffered financial loss due to the work they've hired you for.
+• Professional liability: Also known as "errors and omissions insurance," this coverage protects against claims made by clients who have suffered losses or harm due to the work they've hired you for.

 • Boiler & machinery: Also known as "equipment insurance," coverage applies to electric equipment in the building (e.g., AC units and boilers) that breaks down due to power surges, etc.